LLM Evaluation Quickstart

 Overview

-Confident AI offers a variety of features for you to test LLM apps in development for a pre-deployment workflow, offering a wide range of features for:
+Confident AI offers a variety of features for you to test AI apps using code for a pre-deployment workflow, offering a wide range of features for:

-• Component-level testing: Built for agentic use cases—debug each agent step and component (planner, tools, memory, retriever, prompts) with granular assertions.
+• Component-level: Built for agentic use cases—debug each agent step and component (planner, tools, memory, retriever, prompts) with granular assertions.

 • Multi-turn evaluation: Validate full conversations for consistency, state/memory retention, etc.

-You can either run evals locally or remotely on Confident AI, both of which gives you the same functionality:
+You can either run evals via code locally or remotely on Confident AI, both of which gives you the same functionality:

 Local Evals